TobiasVanDyk/STM32F103-Midi-USB-Interface/Readme.md

 To change or add/remove slots to an iThru or Midi input Jack, press the [Sl] key - it will change colour.
 The status bar will show a list of all attached slots.
 Pressing any existing slot rows will toggle it on/off without changing the slot number.
 Pressing the [Op] option button will cycle between 1 and 8, and pressing any input Jack row A-E will then assign the specified slot to the input Jack.

 It uses a Raspberry Pi Pico RP2040, and a 2.4" ILI9341 touchLCD, and two STM32F103 boards.
 The Pico controls the Midi switches via UART Port 1.
-The only change is the addition of a SysEx F0 77 77 78 E0 04 00 00 F7 to mod_intsysex.h to send routing data to the Pico - the modified file is in the folder PicoKlik21 as mod_intsysex.zip
+The only change is the addition of a SysEx F0 77 77 78 E0 04 00 00 F7 to mod_intsysex.h to send routing data to the Pico - the modified file is in the folder PicoKlik21 as mod_intsysex.zip.
+It is therefore possible to build the Pico controller in an external case, and connect it to an existing MidiKlik4x4 through Jack Port 1.

 <p align="left">
 <img src="images/picA.jpg" height="160" />